keycloak/keycloak-community/design/web-authn-authenticator.md

 ### How Many Public Key Credential a User Can Manage

 At first, a user can manage only single public key credential.
+Please note that this single public key credential support is tentative and omitted afterward.

-After realizing [**Managing multi-factor authentication and Step-up authentication in Keycloak**](https://github.com/AlistairDoswald/keycloak-community/blob/multi-factor/design/multi-factor-admin-and-step-up.md) , the user can manage several public key credentials.
+After realizing [**Managing multi-factor authentication and Step-up authentication in Keycloak**](https://github.com/keycloak/keycloak-community/blob/master/design/multi-factor-admin-and-step-up.md) , the user can manage several public key credentials.

 ### Managed Information on Public Key Credential